Value is all about what a company is worth versus what price it is

 Questerre Energy's short term (1 year) commitments are greater than its holdings of cash and other short term assets.

-Questerre Energy's cash and other short term assets cover its long term commitments.
+Questerre Energy's long term commitments exceed its cash and other short term assets.

 This treemap shows a more detailed breakdown of